coconutlabs/julius/00readme.txt

 together with source codes.

-What's new in Julius-4.0.1
+What's new in Julius-4.0.2
 ===========================

-Julius rev.4.0.1 is a bug fix release.
+Julius rev.4.0.2 is a bug fix release.

-From this release, ALSA becomes default for Linux.
-You can still use the old OSS interface by specifying "--with-mictype=oss" at configure script at compilation time.
+Please see Release.txt for detailed list of fixes.

 What's new in Julius-4.0